Sandhya-byte/the-content-startup/site/content/posts/handling-survivors-guilt-and-so-on…….md

 thumbnail: img/633.jpg
 type: post
 categories:
-  - my rantings
   - blog
   - post
+  - my rantings
   - psychology
 ---

-Well, hey guys, just like I said many moons ago that I will be writing about some psychology topics in my last blog.
-Here is one for you ponder over the weekend, well don't be so surprised, I did give you guys a heads-up that will be sharing my Gyan of Psychology in the coming weeks.
+Well, hey guys, just like I said many moons ago that I will be writing about some psychology topics in the coming weeks.
+Here is one for you to ponder over the weekend, well don't be so surprised, I did give you guys a heads-up that will be sharing my Gyan of Psychology in the coming weeks.

 So, getting into the topic, I was accosted by some of my friends, colleagues, acquaintances, and even passers-by while standing at a supermarket scrounging for last-minute dinner ideas.
 You know what was the repeated statement everywhere?